top of page

 Stay hydrated by drinking plenty of fluids throughout the day, with water being the best choice.
 Aim for at least eight to ten glasses of water daily, and consider consuming hydrating foods like watermelon, cucumbers, oranges, and soups to help meet your fluid needs.

-Sleeping Position In 8th Month Of Pregnancy?
+Best Sleeping Position In 8th Month Of Pregnancy

 Navigating the 8th month of pregnancy brings with it considerations for optimal sleeping positions to ensure comfort and safety for both mother and baby.
 Here are five key points regarding sleeping positions during this stage: